 A lot can change in a century.
 While some historic landmarks have been preserved in a similar condition for decades or centuries, other historical places can vary greatly – like downtown Main Street in small towns across America.

 Main Street Ubly is one of those places, rich with history, though not the kind one will find in textbooks.
 Main Street in a small town is a monument to a community banded together, building a commercial district that would become a vital part of life in rural America.

 Windows have been added, removed, or otherwise altered.
 There are no longer hitching posts aligned down the street.
-What once where two separate buildings have now been joined as one.
+What once were two separate buildings have now been joined as one.
 But the bones of these old buildings remain largely intact.

 One can still see the distinct architectural designs along the rooftops and across the middle of these buildings.
-Angelina’s Eatery and Hugo Brew Company no occupy the largest of the three buildings.
+Angelina’s Eatery and Hugo Brew Company do occupy the largest of the three buildings.
 They, as well as the rest of the businesses in downtown Ubly, represent the resolute spirit of the American dream.
 They are keeping the downtown of a small rural community thriving and within the buildings where the town’s pioneers laid its foundations.

-Reprinted by permission by Nathan Marks; editor Minden City Herald.
+Reprinted by permission by Nathan Marks; editor of Minden City Herald.
 To subscribe, visit the publication’s website at MindenCityHerald.com